CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-software.md

    - [Jupyter](https://jupyter.org/)

-## Adding software: backgound information.
+## Adding software: background information

 The virtual desktops (or virtual machines) are intentionally isolated from the internet for security reasons.
 Consequently, the process of adding supplementary software and libraries is not straightforward.
 The absence of a network connection precludes the use of conventional installation tools such as _git_, _coda_, _cpan_ or _pip_ in their typical fashion, as these tools rely on external repositories.
 Furthermore, users on the SD Desktop do not possess the necessary superuser access to execute operations requiring elevated permissions.
 Adding extra software to SD Desktop is possible, but it involves converting the installation steps into special files.
 These files are then uploaded to SD Connect and copied to your SD Desktop for installation.
 For this process, we recommend using Apptainer containers for importing the software you need, but apptainer is the only option.